Logo

 Liquidity is another important factor.
 If there aren’t enough buyers or sellers in the market for a liquid staking token, it could become hard to trade or sell it.
 This is especially concerning in times of high market volatility.

 OETH ensures deep liquidity through its Curve pool, where users can swap OETH and ETH easily, reducing liquidity concerns.
+Direct redemptions through the Origin Dapp are also supported, assuring users they can redeem OETH for its underlying collateral.
 Lastly, it’s worth mentioning that in proof-of-stake networks, validators can lose a portion of their staked assets if they act against the network's rules.
 This is a process known as "slashing."

 When slashing occurs, liquid staking token holders can be affected because their staked assets might be reduced.
 OETH helps minimize this risk by using Distributed Validator Technology (DVT).
 OETH’s DVT spreads the responsibility across multiple validators, making slashing events far less likely.